 For this assessment, SRS assumed that an adult person worked at Three Rivers Landfill for 2,000 hours during the year (8 hours a day, 5 days a week, 50 weeks a year).
-SRS also assumed that this worker was exposed only from the inhalation and externalexposure pathways.
+SRS also assumed that this worker was exposed only from the inhalation and external-exposure pathways.
 The Site did not consider any locally grown food consumption at this industrial location.

-For 2022, SRS calculated a potential dose of 0.011 mrem (0.00011 mSv) to a Three Rivers Landfill worker.
+Figure 6-5 Radionuclide Contributions to the 2023 SRS Air Pathway Dose of 0.016 mrem (0.00016 mSv) For 2023, SRS calculated a potential dose of 0.011 mrem (0.00011 mSv) to a Three Rivers Landfill worker.
 This dose is less than the representative person dose of 0.016 mrem that SRS reported to comply with DOE Order 458.1.